-If you grow the plant indoors, fertilize it every three months with a balanced, 10-10-10 fertilizer, diluted at a rate of 1/4 teaspoon in 1 gallon of water, but check your product label for additional directions and to verify the dilution rate.
+If you grow the plant indoors, fertilize it every three months with a balanced, 10-10-10 fertilizer, diluted at a rate of 1/4 teaspoon in 1 gallon of water.
+Check your product label for additional directions and to verify the dilution rate.

 This plant doesn't require regular pruning, but you can trim back an outdoor-grown Moses-in-the-cradle each spring to keep it within bounds.
 Cut the plant back to a height of a few inches, wiping your blade with rubbing alcohol between cuts to prevent the spread of disease.

 Moses-in-the-cradle is usually free of diseases when grown in well-drained soil, but it can attract a few pests.
 These include mealybugs, which are fluffy white insects, or tiny, winged whiteflies; spider mites, which aren't visible, also could produce weblike coverings on young leaves.
 Control these by spraying with ready-to-use insecticidal soap.
 Repeat every week or two as needed.
 Wear long sleeves, long pants, gloves, and eye protection when spraying plants.